Defining the VA's flagship mobile app strategy

 The challenge

-The VA serves millions of veterans through hundreds of online services, but those services were scattered across dozens of standalone mobile apps and a responsive website that wasn’t optimized for mobile use.
-Veterans navigating prescriptions, claims, appointments, and secure messaging had to move between multiple tools with inconsistent experiences.
+The VA serves millions of veterans through hundreds of online services.
+Those services lived across dozens of standalone mobile apps and a responsive website not built for mobile.
+Veterans switching between prescriptions, claims, appointments, and secure messaging had to move between multiple tools with inconsistent experiences.

-Large consumer-facing organizations — banks, insurers, healthcare systems — had already consolidated their mobile presence into flagship apps: single, comprehensive applications that serve as the primary mobile touchpoint for a brand.
+Large consumer-facing organizations — banks, insurers, healthcare systems — had already consolidated their mobile presence into flagship apps.
+These single applications serve as the primary mobile touchpoint for a brand.
 The VA recognized this trend and saw an opportunity to improve how veterans interacted with its digital services.

-The path forward wasn’t obvious, though.
-The VA needed to understand which features belonged in a native app versus the mobile web, what technical approach to use, and how to sequence an MVP that served the most common veteran needs first.
-They sought an outside perspective grounded in industry research and direct veteran input.
+The path forward wasn’t obvious.
+The VA had three questions to answer.
+Which features belonged in a native app versus the mobile web?
+What technical approach to use?
+And how to sequence an MVP starting with the most common veteran needs?
+They wanted an outside perspective grounded in industry research and direct veteran input.

 The solution

-The research revealed patterns that shaped every recommendation in the report.
-Comparable flagship apps in the private sector were built natively, made extensive use of device-specific capabilities, and invested in the open source development ecosystem.
-But the VA had constraints the private sector didn’t face — accessibility requirements, spotty rural connectivity, older devices, and federal identity authentication standards.
-We designed our recommendations to account for those realities, proposing a “thin client, thick API architecture” that separated the mobile experience from the backend services.
+The architecture: thin client, thick API.
+The research revealed clear patterns.
+Companies in the private sector built their flagship apps natively, used device-specific features, and invested in open source ecosystems.
+But the VA had constraints those companies didn’t — accessibility requirements, spotty rural connectivity, older devices, and federal authentication standards.
+We proposed a “thin client, thick API” architecture that separated the mobile experience from backend services.
+The split let the VA borrow the private-sector patterns while still meeting its own constraints.

 The results

-• Published the full report as open source with no copyright restrictions, making it freely available for reuse
+- Published the full report as open source with no copyright restrictions, making it reusable for any agency facing the same questions